oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-02.md

 # Security Considerations {#Security}

 ## Txn-Token Lifetime
 A Txn-Token is not resistant to replay attacks.
 A long-lived Txn-Token therefore represents a risk if it is stored in a file, discovered by an attacker, and then replayed.
 For this reason, a Txn-Token lifetime must be kept short, not exceeding the lifetime of a call-chain.
-Even for long-running "batch" jobs, The a longer lived access token should be used to initiate the request to the batch endpoint.
+Even for long-running "batch" jobs, a longer lived access token should be used to initiate the request to the batch endpoint.
 It then obtains short-lived Txn-Tokens that may be used to authorize the call to downstream services in the call-chain.

 Because Txn-Tokens are short-lived, the Txn-Token response from the Txn-Token service does not contain the `refresh_token` field.
 A Txn-Token is also cannot be issued by presenting a `refresh_token`.